-This will show a song where the drums are in Even feel and the style is Swing, or vice versa.
+Show if Feel does not match This will show a song where the drums are in Even feel and the style is Swing, or vice versa.

-You can assign a style as one of your favorites by clicking in the first column on the left, which is headed with an asterisk .
+Show RealDrums that are not Favorites You can assign a style as one of your favorites by clicking in the first column on the left, which is headed with an asterisk \.
 This will place an asterisk to the left of the style name.
 Then you can sort by favorites or use this option to only see favorites.